search ]

 heading tags in the WordPress HTML Code editor

-2. Alternatively, you can simply use the visual editor.
-Just mark the text and change it to the appropriate heading tag.
+2. Alternatively, you can use the visual editor.
+Mark the text and change it to the appropriate heading tag.

 heading tags in the WordPress Visual editor